Evangelicals torn on Republican presidential candidate Donald Trump

 In fact, evangelicals aren’t the only ones divided, as Trump even won a majority of Catholics in the Massachusetts primary, one of the first with a large Catholic vote, despite criticism from the pope himself of his immigration platform.

 Yet much of the attention has been over the Trump divide ripping through even the top tier of the evangelical circuit.
-Some, such as the Rev. Jerry Falwell Jr. and former Alaska Gov. Sarah Palin, are supporting Trump, while prominent preachers such as Paula White have prayed with him publicly and the Rev. Franklin Graham has backed Mr. Trump’s idea of banning Muslim immigrants.
+Some, such as Jerry Falwell Jr. and former Alaska Gov. Sarah Palin, are supporting Trump, while prominent preachers such as Paula White have prayed with him publicly and the Rev. Franklin Graham has backed Mr. Trump’s idea of banning Muslim immigrants.
 Such supporters have often touted the nation’s Christian heritage.

 Yet mega-bestselling author Max Lucado made a rare foray into politics by denouncing Trump’s crude comments toward women and others.